chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Properties module
 - Support module

-Note that for integration with CMDB data in ServiceNow, you need to assign the _OOB ITIL_ role.
+Ensure that you need to assign the _OOB ITIL_ role for integration with CMDB data in ServiceNow.

 #### Role x_chef_automate.api

-The `x_chef_automate.api` role should be assigned to a user who is responsible for integrating the Chef Automate data into the application.
-It is recommended that a new user is created specifically for this.
-This user’s credentials are required to configure the Chef Automate server for communication with the application.
+The `x_chef_automate.api` role is suitable for users responsible for integrating the Chef Automate data into the application.
+It is advisable to create a new user specifically for this role.
+This user's credentials are needed to configure the Chef Automate server for communication with the application.

-Note that for integration with CMDB data you need to assign the _OOB ITIL_ role.
-You must select **Web service** access only for this user role.
+Note that for integration with CMDB data, you need to assign the _OOB ITIL_ role.
+In addition, you must select **Web service** access only for this user role.

 ### References